-The Office of the Ombudsman was established in 1967 with the passage of Academic Freedom for Students at Michigan State University.
-The Academic Freedom Report, or AFR, as the document is called, spells out student rights and responsibilities, which the Ombudsman is charged with protecting.
+The Office of the University Ombudsman was established in 1967 with the passage of Academic Freedom for Students at Michigan State University.
+The Academic Freedom Report, now called "Student Rights and Responsibilitites" (SRR), spells out student rights and responsibilities, which the Ombudsman was charged with protecting.
 The office was the first office of its kind at any large university in the country and today remains the longest continuously operating college or university Ombudsman office in the country.
 In January, 2012, the title and office went from University Ombudsman to University Ombudsperson.
 The Office is currently comprised of a full-time University Ombudsperson, a part-time Assistant University Ombudsperson, and an Office Manager.

-Nearly 70 percent of all issues brought to the Office of the Ombudsperson are related to academic concerns, such as academic status, registration problems and program requirements, and of these, problems that arise in the classroom continue to represent the largest number of contacts each year.
-These problems include grades, exams, attendance, allegations of academic dishonesty, and conflicts with instructors or thesis/dissertation directors.
+Nearly 70 percent of all issues brought to the Office of the University Ombudsperson are related to academic concerns, such as grades, exams, attendance, allegations of academic dishonesty, and conflicts with instructors or thesis/dissertation directors.

 Of the non-academic issues a majority of the contacts involve housing disputes and personal problems, such as privacy issues, medical or emotional concerns and harassment of any kind.

-The Office of the Ombudsperson is located in 129 N. Kedzie Hall.
-Phone (517) 353-8830 or email (email@example.com) to set up an appointment with the Ombudsperson or the Assistant Ombudsperson.
-To file an immediate request for help, click here.
+The Office of the University Ombudsperson is located in Room 129 of North Kedzie Hall.
+Phone (517) 353-8830 or email (email@example.com) to set up an appointment with an Ombudsperson.
+To file an online request for help, contact the University Ombudsperson.